Pagewood - Hillsdale - Daceyville

 Pagewood - Hillsdale - Daceyville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Aug 2025, Pagewood - Hillsdale - Daceyville's population is around 16,162.
-This reflects an increase of 1,400 people since the 2021 Census, which reported a population of 14,762.
-The change is inferred from ABS data: estimated resident population was 16,059 in June 2024 and there were additional 375 validated new addresses since the Census date.
-This results in a density ratio of 5,180 persons per square kilometer, placing it in the top 10% nationally.
-The area's growth of 9.5% since the 2021 census exceeded both SA3 area (6.3%) and state averages, marking it as a growth leader.
-Overseas migration contributed approximately 65.4% to population gains recently, though all drivers were positive factors.
+AreaSearch's analysis indicates that Pagewood-Hillsdale-Daceyville had a population of around 16,162 as of August 2025.
+This figure represents an increase of 1,400 people (9.5%) since the 2021 Census, which recorded a population of 14,762.
+The change is inferred from ABS's estimated resident population of 16,059 as of June 2024 and an additional 375 validated new addresses since the Census date.
+This results in a population density ratio of 5,180 persons per square kilometer, placing Pagewood-Hillsdale-Daceyville in the top 10% of national locations assessed by AreaSearch.
+The area's 9.5% growth since the 2021 census surpassed both the SA3 area (6.3%) and the state average, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 65.4% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections from 2022 with 2021 as the base year are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, based on latest population numbers, Pagewood - Hillsdale - Daceyville is expected to increase by 1,987 persons, reflecting an overall increase of 11.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Examining future population trends, a population increase just below the median of statistical areas across the nation is expected in Pagewood-Hillsdale-Daceyville, with an anticipated increase of 1,987 persons by 2041 based on latest population numbers, reflecting an overall increase of 11.7% over the 17-year period.

 Frequently Asked Questions - Population